Prisoners (1982 film)

 Prisoners is a 1982 drama film directed by Peter Werner and starring Tatum O'Neal, Colin Friels and David Hemmings.

-For unclear reasons, the film has never been released.
+For unclear reasons, the film – a U.S.-New Zealand co-production – has never been released.
 The New Zealand Archive of Film, Television and Sound states that a financial dispute was allegedly the reason for the shelving of the completed film.
 According to New Zealand film historians Helen Martin and Sam Edwards, "One rumour has it that a relative of one of the actors bought the film to prevent its release."

 Plot

 An American moves his family to New Zealand where he takes charge of a prison in Wellington.
 His young daughter begins to have a love affair with one of the prisoners in his charge.